ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Generative AI**
 A subset of AI that focuses on new data, such as images, music, text, or code, rather than just analyzing existing data.

+**Graph-based Database**
+A type of NoSQL database that uses a graphical model to represent and store data, ideal for visualizing, analyzing, and discovering connections between interconnected data points.

 **Hadoop**
 A distributed storage and processing framework used for handling and analyzing large datasets, particularly well-suited for big data analytics and data science applications.